rubengamboa/python-data-science-projects/manuscript/chapter-01.md

     dash_40 = 4.42      # Player's 40-yard dash time in seconds
 ~~~~~

-This illustrates an important *Rule of Style*.
+This illustrates an important *Rule of Style*:

-    When you use a variable for the first time, **always** document exactly what the variable represents in your program.
+>    When you use a variable for the first time, **always** document exactly what the variable represents in your program.

 This is important not only to communicate with other programmers, but also as a first step to avoid computing errors (colloquially known as "bugs".)
 Programmers are human and we make mistakes.
 I have seen even small programs where the same variable is used to mean different concepts in different parts of the program.
 In one place, for example, it may refer to the average temperature in Denver, while in another place it refers to the temperature in Denver during the AFC Championship Game.
 When a variable is used has two distinct meanings, the programmer can hardly be faulted for becoming confused, so the program is almost certainly wrong.